 To speak to someone in one of the big three California regional agencies, please reference the telephone numbers below.

 The cash payment system speaks for itself.
-When you pay by cash, you are responsible for having sufficient cash funds to pay for your tolls while driving on Texas toll roads.
+When you pay by cash, you are responsible for having sufficient cash funds to pay for your tolls while driving on California toll roads.

 If you are unable to pay your toll, you will receive a violation statement for the cost of each violation.